fastlane/fastlane/README.md

 - No loading indicators
 - Same content / screens
 - [Clean Status Bar](#use-a-clean-status-bar)
-- Uploading screenshots ([```deliver```](https://github.com/KrauseFx/deliver) is your friend)
+- Uploading screenshots ([`deliver`](https://github.com/KrauseFx/deliver) is your friend)

 This gem solves all those problems.
 It will run completely in the background - you can do something else, while your computer takes the screenshots for you.

 Get in contact with the developer on Twitter: [@KrauseFx](https://twitter.com/KrauseFx)

-### Note: Support for UI Tests with Xcode 7
+### Note: New `snapshot` with UI Tests in Xcode 7

 Apple announced a new version of Xcode with support for UI Tests built in right into Xcode.
-This technology allows `snapshot` to be even better: Instead of dealing with UI Automation Javascript code, you will be able to write the screenshot code in Swift or Objective C allowing you to use debugging features like breakpoints.
+This technology allows `snapshot` to be even better: Instead of dealing with UI Automation Javascript code, you are now be able to write the screenshot code in Swift or Objective C allowing you to use debugging features like breakpoints.

-It's still work in progress and there are some technical difficulties I need to solve.

-As a result, `snapshot` will be completely rewritten from ground up without changing its public API :rocket:
+As a result, `snapshot` was completely rewritten from ground up without changing its public API.

 **Why change to UI Tests?**